canokeys/canokey-documentation/content/userguide/NDEF.md

 ## Default values

-One can learn from the [source code](https://github.com/canokeys/canokey-core/blob/master/applets/ndef/ndef.c) that

-* Mode: default Read/Write, can be toggled in [Webconsole](https://console.canokeys.org/) Admin Applet
+* Mode: default Read/Write, can be toggled in [Web Console](https://console.canokeys.org/) by using Admin Applet
-* Content: default NDEF message url "canokeys.org"
+* Content: default NDEF message with the url "canokeys.org"
-* Max NDEF Message Length: 1022Byte
+* Max NDEF Message Length: 1022 Bytes

 ## Usage

+You may use it as an NFC tag that contains a URL, a vCard, or anything that NDEF supports.
-Often used in NFC, one may have many NDEF records into it.
-One may use it for name card exchanging or public key exchanging.
-Note that secrets should not be stored in NDEF as there is no encryption.
+**Note that secrets should not be stored in NDEF as there is no encryption.**

-One may use `NFC Tools` to manipulate the NDEF message.
+You may use [NFC Tools](https://play.google.com/store/apps/details?id=com.wakdev.wdnfc) to manipulate the NDEF message.

-It is expected to be able to use some NDEF utils in webconsole, however there is no development.